De-Panther/unity-webxr-export/docs/customization/adding-ga.md

 Google Analytics is a popular web analytics service that tracks and reports website traffic.
 It offers insight about your user behaviour and allows you to make informed decisions regarding the evolution of your site.

-You will need to modify the [VR template](../../Assets/WebGLTemplates/WebVR/index.html) that comes with the package, so be sure you've already added [the package from the store](https://u3d.as/1476) to your Unity project.
+The [VR template](../../Assets/WebGLTemplates/WebVR/index.html) that comes with the [Unity package](https://u3d.as/1476) already includes Analytics as a part of the telemetry library used for [collecting usage data](../data-collection.md) but you'll need to set up a Google Analytics account and get a [tracking Id](https://support.google.com/analytics/answer/7372977) first, before using it.

-## Set up
+## Quick set up

 Start by visiting [Google Analytics](https://analytics.google.com/analytics/web) and sign up for a new account: